Agh42/oscal4neo4j/README.md

 # OSCAL Content for Neo4J

-This repository includes some datasets based on publicly available sources.
+This repository features scripts written in the Cypher query language that can be used to import control catalogs and other data represented in the OSCAL format into a Neo4J graph database.

 You will need the APOC library to scrape them directly from Github into the database.
 There is no need to download the files first.

 ## OSCAL: NIST 800-53 rev5
 ### Now also including SP 800-53A (Assessment Layer)